pascaleandrei/InfoLoc/index.md

 "InfoLoc" uses Google Analytics for Firebase and device identifiers to collect statistical data about users, the devices they use and the application.
 This data is collected only with the explicit consent of the user who may at any time opt-out of data collection in the application settings.
 In addition, "InfoLoc" uses Firebase Crashlytics to send reports when the application crashes.
 Thus bugs are easier to solve.
 The following data is collected:

 -age category

--app store where the app has been downloaded and installed -version of the application
+-app store where the app has been downloaded and installed

+-version of the application

 -country

 -device brand

 -device category

 -model of the device

 -first time when the application was opened

 -gender

 -interests

 -language

 -new/established (new: the first opening of the application in the last 7 days, established: the first opening of the application more than 7 days ago)

 -version of the operating system

+This data is automatically collected by Google Analytics for Firebase and used to improve the application.

 You can view the Google Analytics privacy policy using the following link:

 [https://policies.google.com/privacy](https://policies.google.com/privacy)

 When a user saves a location in Favorites, they can also save a photo.
 This can be a phone or an on-the-spot photo.
 In both cases, the application asks for permission to access the files on the device.
 The photo is stored on the device and is visible only to the user.